 - (A) Elimination.
-Before the start of the first elimination round, the entry list shall be closed and thereafter the skier starting order shall be set by random draw as per 307(C), and such starting order shall be posted. - (B) Semifinal.
+Before the start of the first elimination round, the entry list shall be closed and thereafter the skier starting order for each group as per 307(B) shall be in the reverse order of their placement in the seed rating scores as per 307 (A); and such starting order shall be posted. - (B) Semifinal.
 In the semifinal round of an event, the starting order of the semifinalists shall be in the reverse order of their placement in the elimination round of that event. - (C) Final.
 In the final round of an event, the starting order of the finalists shall be in the reverse order of their best score from either the semifinal or the elimination round of that event. - (D) Change of Order.
 Only the Chief Judge may change the skier starting order, except that a team representative may: - (1) Withdraw a skier from the competition. - (2) Replace, with the authority of the Chief Judge, an injured skier with a qualified reserve from the same team as per 401(D). - (E) Ties.
 Any ties in starting order placement shall be broken by the flip of a coin.